AbhinavBanisetti/Healthcare_RCM_Data_Engineering_Project/README.md

 4. We also model certain datasets by implementing the Slowly Changing Dimension (SCD) type 2 technique to track the changes in data over time

-This way the data in the Bronze layer is cleaned and modelled and migrated to the *8Silver Layer** in the form of delta tables
+This way the data in the Bronze layer is cleaned and modelled and migrated to the **Silver Layer** in the form of delta tables

 #### Silver to Gold